kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 --- abstract

-This document describes a prioritization scheme for the HTTP protocol that is independent to the HTTP version being used.
-It defines a header field used to communicate the initial priority, as well as HTTP/2 and HTTP/3 frames for reprioritizing the responses.
+This document describes a scheme for prioritizing the delivery of the HTTP responses.
+The prioritization scheme expresses absolute values for each HTTP response, rather than the relative relationship between a group of HTTP responses.

-The priority is expressed using absolute values for each HTTP message, rather than expressing the relative precedence between a group of HTTP messages.
-The structure of the Priority header field and the frames is designed to provide future extensibility.
+This document defines the Priority header field for communicating the initial priority in an HTTP version-independent manner, as well as HTTP/2 and HTTP/3 frames for reprioritizing the responses.
+These share a common format structure that is designed to provide future extensibility.

 --- middle